-Entering the 2024 climbing season, Maya and I had just 8 of the 58 Colorado Fourteeners left to climb and decided to try to finish them all before the snow returned.
-We completed Culebra Peak and Longs Peak in July, leaving just 6, all in the Elks except for Little Bear.
+Entering the 2024 climbing season, Maya and I had just 8 of the 58 Colorado Fourteeners left to climb1 and decided to try to finish them all before the snow returned.
+We completed Culebra Peak2 and Longs Peak3 in July, leaving just 6, all in the Elks except for Little Bear.

 Pyramid Peak